TGem7/Gem-Pokermon/README.md

 Indeedee-M: 1x mult for each psychic joker or energy you have

 Alolan Marowak: 0.4x mult whenever a card is sold.
 Held Thick Clubs count as sold.
 Resets after each boss blind

+Hisuian Growlithe: +12 mult whenever a flush is played

+Hisuian Arcanine: Stone cards count as all suits.
+2x mult when played hand contains a flush and a stone card